grid-line

 undefined

-Search volume for “facial recognition” has more than doubled over the last 5 years.
+Search volume for “facial recognition” has almost doubled over the last 10 years.

 Billboards are being outfitted with facial recognition cameras, too.